Birational invariance in logarithmic Gromov-Witten theory: The universal logarithmic modification

 corresponds to a logarithmic extension problem

-Now, $C \rightarrow \oC$ contracts chains of semistable components because it is logarithmically \'etale so we may apply \cite[Appendix B]{AMW} to obtain $\oCp$ (uniquely).
+Now, $C \rightarrow \oC$ is a contraction of unstable components so we may apply \cite[Appendix B]{AMW} to obtain $\oCp$ uniquely.
 All that is left is to produce the map $\oCp \rightarrow \cX$ and show it is unique.
-This follows from the lemma below. \end{proof}
+This follows from the lemmas below.

 \begin{lemma} $\oCp$ is the pushout of the maps $C \rightarrow \oC$ and $C \rightarrow C'$ in the category of logarithmic schemes. \end{lemma}